niclutz3/niclutz3.github.io/hospital-readmission.md

 ## 📋 Methodology & Technical Specifications

 ![Project Documentation](./HealthcareDocGIT.png)
-*Technical documentation outlining the LACE score calculation (Length of Stay, Acuity, Comorbidity, Emergency) and the relational data model.*

 ### **The Lifecycle**
 * **Data Engineering:** Developed a custom SQL View in **SSMS** to calculate the LACE Score.
 This centralized the complex clinical logic at the source level.